a0alexander/Line-follower-grid/README.md

 # Line-follower-grid
-Grid based line follower designed for Praxis Project
+Grid based line follower designed for Praxis Project - November 2017 (uploaded in 2020)

 When traversing the grid the robot uses an array of IR sensors to detect the black lines on the white surface.
 The robot follows a straight path on the grid until it meets a region where all IR sensors register a single color.
 This means it has reached the end of the length of the grid.
 During this stage the robot proceeds to make a 90deg turn